Searching the Web:

 Note: The following is based on our current understanding of, and experience with, the free versions of the Large Language Model (LLM) AI, ChatGPT.

 In your research papers you will need to use verifiable sources generated by human scholarship.
-Unfortunately, ChatGPT, and other LLM AI systems, will sometimes respond with incorrect information and have a tendency to create fake citations.This may improve in future iterations of LLMs, but it continues to be a real problem at the moment.
-Trying to track down these fake citations and fact-checking AI output is an enormous waste of your time.
+Unfortunately, ChatGPT, and other LLM AI systems, will sometimes respond with incorrect information and have a tendency to create fake citations although this problem has been addressed to some extent in later iterations of LLMs.
+Most of the companies behind the Large Language Model AI systems stress that AI output needs to be carefully fact-checked.

 Articles: